 “Why am I always the problem in my relationship?”
 Asking this question itself could be the start of your problems.
 Clearly, you’re being evasive and not willing to be accountable for what you might be doing wrong.
 This very thought process can drive a relationship downhill.

 Your partner needs to know that you value your connection much more than just always wanting to be right.
-In fact, if you have a hard time saying sorry, Kavita suggests, “There are many ways to resolve a problem without saying sorry.
+However, when you’re the problem in the relationship, your partner can often feel invalidated, unseen and unheard.
+It could be because you have a hard time admitting you’re wrong.
+If that’s the case, Kavita suggests, “There are many ways to resolve a problem without saying sorry.
 There are other suitable ways to apologize and reassure your partner that you will not repeat your mistakes.

 “But know that it is necessary to arrive at a solution without mudslinging or backbiting, which can only happen when you hold yourself accountable for your mistakes and eventually arrive at forgiveness in a relationship.
 It is also what makes your partner feel safe in the relationship.”